A frequent question I receive in my inbox is why I don’t include stretching in my article with 5 Simple Tips for a Better Recovery.

-“I have got my own personal experience over 20 years that clearly shows that I recover far quicker when I stretch than when I do not but perhaps that is just my particular physiological make-up?”
+“I have got my personal experience over 20 years that clearly shows that I recover far quicker when I stretch than when I do not, but perhaps that is just my particular physiological make-up?”

-It’s clear that it is impossible for me to say what is right and wrong here.
-If your personal experience is that stretching really helps you (and you really don’t want to change your habits) then there is no need to read further.
+I can’t say what is right and wrong here.
+However, if your personal experience is that stretching helps you (and you don’t want to change your habits), there is no need to read further.

 So why isn’t stretching a part of my general advice?